automorph-org/automorph/docs/Web-RPC.md

 HTTP methods are not specified by the API but chosen by the client from the following options depending on the desired call semantics:
-- POST - standard non-cached call with arguments either in the request body
+- POST - standard non-cached call with arguments in the request body
-- GET - cacheable call with arguments as URL query parameters only
+- GET - cacheable call with arguments as URL query parameters

 ### URL format